xlegend1024/az-secu-wrkshp/7.BackupVM/Readme.md

 ## Start Backup __NOW__

-1. Click 'Backup' from Virtual Machine Ooperations menu.
+1. Click 'Backup' from Virtual Machine Operations menu.

     Click 'Backup now' from top menu.
 And then click 'Backup' button on the Backup Now blade.